The This Engineering Life Mission:

 Sydney Hunt, This Engineering Life Host & Social Media Manager

-Sydney Hunt is a sophomore at Duke University planning to major in Electrical/Computer Engineering and Computer Science and minor in Gender, Sexuality, and Feminist Studies.
+Sydney Hunt is a junior at Duke University planning to major in Electrical/Computer Engineering and Computer Science and minor in Gender, Sexuality, and Feminist Studies.
 As a Reginaldo Howard Memorial Scholar, she is an advocate for women’s empowerment, mental health awareness, and random acts of kindness.
 She is interested in pursuing a technology-based career that supports humanitarian efforts.

 Some of her favorite activities on campus include being the Head Campus Tour Guide, a SPIRE Fellow LLC Co-Founder, a Duke eNable Project Lead (3D printing prosthetics), and intramural soccer.
 Sydney also enjoys being a member of the Bass Connections Research Team “Improving Girls’ Math Identity through Problem-Solving and Mentorship” and a participant of Data+ Project 11: Predicting Blindness in Duke’s Glaucoma Patient Population, a ten-week summer research experience.